AdobeDocs/adobe-connect-sdk/src/pages/guides/submission_guidelines/create_listing/index.md

 ![Screenshot of selecting the Adobe Connect card while creating a new listing](./screenshot_3.png)

 Once the listing type has been chosen, a new pod listing gets created.
-From here, the next steps are to add the details of the listing.

 ![Screenshot of selecting the Adobe Connect card while creating a new listing](./screenshot_4.png)

+From here, the next step is to add the details of the Custom Pod listing.